Description

 LoginActivity,NetworkActivity,ApiClient),BuildConfigfields (populated from Gradle properties),res/values/strings.xml, raw assets, and native libraries (searchable withstrings libname.so). grep with-r(recursive) and-i(case-insensitive) covers the decompiled source directory quickly.The proper fix is to never ship credentials in app code.
 API keys should be fetched from the server after user authentication, stored in secure enclaves (Android Keystore), or replaced with short-lived tokens generated server-side.
 The OWASP Mobile Top 10 lists hardcoded credentials as M8: Security Misconfiguration.

-Decode transaction amounts as binary stringsObservationI noticed that the transaction amount fields in the decompiled source were all exactly 7 characters long and contained only 0s and 1s rather than decimal digits, which immediately suggested they were 7-bit binary representations of ASCII characters that needed int(b, 2) and chr() to decode.The amounts stored in the app are 7-bit binary strings, not decimal integers.
+ObservationThe transaction amount fields are all exactly 7 characters long and contain only 0s and 1s, not decimal digits.
+Those are 7-bit binary ASCII characters, which int(b, 2) and chr() decode.The amounts stored in the app are 7-bit binary strings, not decimal integers.
 Each binary string (e.g. '1110000') represents one character.
 Convert each with int(b, 2) to get the decimal codepoint, then chr() to get the character.
 Joining the results reveals the hidden flag fragment.pythonpython3 -c "amounts=['1110000','1101001','1100011','1101111',...]; print(''.join(chr(int(b,2)) for b in amounts))"What didn't work first

 Tried: Interpret the binary strings as 8-bit values by padding each one to 8 characters before converting.